 We've listed all of the networks below as well as basic details about their rollout - check out our individual network features for more on the coverage, phone offering and future plans for each carrier.

 US 5G networks

-Verizon was the first US network to launch 5G and its mmWave-based network is now live in 10 cities, albeit with very limited coverage in each city where it has rolled out.
+Verizon was the first US network to launch 5G and its mmWave-based network (dubbed Ultra Wideband) is growing, albeit with very limited coverage in each city where it has rolled out.